The highly aesthetic art in this gallery, named after a fictional post-WWI art dealer, can be summed up in one word: romantic.

 - Elliott Templeton

-When you’re done, the back room has more art on the walls, a built-in bookshelf, and a huge table frothing with flowers, ceramics, and other delicious objets d’art.
-Spoiler alert: the whole experience will inspire you to reimagine your living room.
+The back room has art on the walls, a giant bookshelf, and a huge table frothing with flowers, ceramics, and other objets d’art you’ll want to take home.

 Jack Pierson founded Elliott Templeton in the fall of 2023.
-He had always wanted to be a shopkeeper, like the Greenwich Village antique dealers he visited in the 1990s run by gay men with exquisite taste.
-You’ll find him at the gallery most weekends along with Evan Lincoln, an art writer and curator who serves as the gallery’s director.
-Ask them about the gorgeous art on view, and let them expertly lead you towards details you might not notice on your own.
+He had always wanted to be like the gay Greenwich Village antique dealers with exquisite taste he visited in the 1990s.
+You’ll find him at the gallery most weekends, along with his chihuahua, Chico.